01 – In Northern Quebec (Canada), a fire kills 45 people at the Opemiska Club after a young man sets fire to party decorations as a prank.

 22 – Polish workers, who last month won the right to organise free trade unions, launch their central organisation and call it Solidarnosc (“Solidarity”) with Lech Walesa as its leader.

-24 – Iraq invades Iran to gain control of the Shatt-al-Arab waterway.
+24 – Iraq invades Iran to gain control of the disputed Shatt-al-Arab waterway which forms Iraq’s only access to the Persian Gulf.

 25 – Led Zeppelin drummer, John Bonham, dies.